Under Bed Storage Box

 Put under-bed space to use with a rollout storage chest.
 You can make it from a single sheet of 1/2-in. plywood on a Saturday morning.

 Some of the most useful and underutilized storage space in the bedroom is right under the bed, but you can take advantage of it with this durable rollout chest, made from a single sheet of plywood for $60.
-Plastic versions are also available for as little as $20, but wood looks better, lasts longer and lets you custom-size your rollout.
+Plastic versions of under bed storage boxes are also available for as little as $20, but wood looks better, lasts longer and lets you custom-size your rollout.

 Measure the distance between the floor and the bottom of the bed.
 Subtract 1/2 in. for clearance under the bed and 1/2 in. (on bare wood) to 1 in. (on thick carpet) for casters.
 Subtract another 1/2 in. for the hinged top to arrive at the maximum height for the storage box sides.